 - For an inclusive and just society where people with disability have active citizenship through social, economic, cultural and political participation.

-- To be an independent, user led organisation committed to the rights and best interests of people with disability.
+- To be an independent, peer support organisation committed to the rights and best interests of people with disability.

 - For people with disability and their families to get the support they need to live the lives they choose.